-HOW THE OA’S NETWORK OF HONORARY REPRESENTATIVES RESPONDED DURING THE PANDEMIC
+HOW THE OABF’S NETWORK OF HONORARY REPRESENTATIVES RESPONDED DURING THE PANDEMIC

 Last year was an exceptional and challenging year, with many organisations striving to find new and innovative ways of working.
-The OA was no different; staff were asked to work from home, OA events moved online, and career consultations were undertaken virtually.
+The OABF was no different; staff were asked to work from home, OABF events moved online, and career consultations were undertaken virtually.
 New technology was adopted to enable us to stay in touch with beneficiaries, job seekers, volunteers and each other.

 As a result, the overall impact of homeworking on beneficiaries is negligible.
-Welfare provision remains a vital element of what we offer and the cornerstone on which the OA was founded.
-Maintaining this provision for as long as possible is a driving force towards securing financial stability for the OA’s future.
+Welfare provision remains a vital element of what we offer and the cornerstone on which the OABF was founded.
+Maintaining this provision for as long as possible is a driving force towards securing financial stability for the OABF’s future.

 I have now undertaken two very different ‘visits.’
 For one person, it was necessary to complete our ‘visit’ with a couple of rest periods during the call.